 Students will take two cross-disciplinary courses analyzing the theoretical and methodological implications of crossing the boundaries between the fields.
 Each of these courses will deal in detail with the way various perspectives have been brought to bear on specific issues of social change across borders.
-For the Academic Year 2015-2016, the courses available are:
+Courses currently available are:

 - DHP D232: Gender, Culture, and Conflict in Complex Humanitarian Emergencies

 Under exceptional circumstances, another course may be substituted with permission of the Certificate Director.

 The two final courses for the Certificate will be chosen from the following list.
 They allow students to acquire more depth in one or two areas of relevance to the Certificate.

 - DHP D213: Essentials of Humanitarian Action in the Field

 - DHP D239: Forced Migration

 - EIB B241: Financial Inclusion - A Method for Development